-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 2392 Gatto Introduced February 21, 2014 Assembly Natural Resources Committee DEAD Existing Law: The California Integrated Waste Management Act of 1989 requires rigid plastic packaging containers that are sold or offered for sale in this state to meet, on average, one of specified criteria and defines terms for purposes of those requirements.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2392 Gatto rigid plastic packaging containers that are sold or offered for sale in this state meet, on average, one of specified criteria and defines terms for purposes of the requirements.
+One criteria that a product-associated or a single resin type replastic packaging container may meet to satisfy this requirement is that it have recycling rate of 45%.
+CalRecycle is required to enforce the act's plastic packaging container requirements and a violation of these requirements is a crime. rigid plastic packaging containers that are sold or offered for sale in this state to meet, on average, one of specified criteria and defines terms for purposes of those requirements.
 One criteria that a product-associated or a single resin type rigid plastic packaging container may meet to satisfy this requirement is that it have a recycling rate of 45%.
-CalRecycle is required to enforce the act's plastic packaging container requirements and a violation of these requirements is a crime.
-Proposed Law: This bill would increase the recycling rate that a product-associated, or single resin type, rigid plastic packaging container is required to meet under this criteria to 75%, thereby imposing a state-mandated local program by changing the definition of a crime.
+CalRecycle is required to enforce the act's plastic packaging DEAD Proposed Law: This bill would increase the recycling rate that a product-associated, or single resin type, rigid plastic packaging container is required to meet under this criteria to 75%, thereby imposing a state-mandated local program by changing the definition of a crime.
 The bill would also delete obsolete provisions and make conforming and nonsubstantive changes.
-AB A 2633 Allen Amended March 28, 2014 Assembly DEAD Existing Law: AB 939 requires each city, county, city and county, and regional agency, if any, to develop a source reduction and recycling element of an integrated waste management plan containing specified components.
+AB 2633 Allen Amended March 28, 2014 Assembly DEAD Existing Law: AB 939 requires each city, county, city and county, and regional agency, if any, to develop a source reduction and recycling element of an integrated waste management plan containing specified components.
 On and after January 1, 2000, the element is required to divert 50% of the solid waste subject to the element, except as specified, through source reduction, recycling, and composting activities.
 State Law also declares that it is the policy goal of the state that not less than 75% of solid waste generated be source reduced, recycled, or composted by the year 2020, and annually thereafter.
-Watch Proposed Law: This bill would restate the policy goal of the state to provide that not less than 75% of solid waste generated be source reduced, recycled, anaerobically digested, used for electricity generation, or composted by the year 2020, and annually thereafter.
+Proposed Law: This bill would restate the policy goal of the state to provide that not less than 75% of solid waste generated be source reduced, recycled, anaerobically digested, used for electricity generation, or composted by the year 2020, and annually thereafter.
 The bill would also require CalRecycle to investigate emerging technologies that convert used plastic products into new plastic feedstock, adopt regulations and protocols by January 1, 2016, that encourage waste-to-energy and waste-to-fuel pyrolysis projects that address the various grades of plastic products that are in landfills, and, beginning January 1, 2016, and each year thereafter, examine and report to the Legislature on possible incentives for businesses and organizations that practice state-of-the-art, cost-effective material separation and recovery techniques to locate recycling centers in California.